-Figure 1.20: Population estimates of guillemot (with 95% confidence intervals) estimated from aerial surveys undertaken across Hornsea Three plus a 4 km buffer between April 2016 and February 2017.
+Figure 1.19: Population estimates of guillemot (with 95% confidence intervals) estimated from aerial surveys undertaken across Hornsea Three plus a 4 km buffer between April 2016 and November 2017.

-1.6.12.11 A total of 9,806 guillemot were recorded during aerial surveys of Hornsea Three plus a 4 km buffer.
-The majority of these birds were sitting on the sea surface with only 263 recorded in flight.
-Of these birds, the majority (over 57%) were recorded flying in a north-easterly direction with very few flying in a southerly or south-westerly direction (Figure 1.21).
+1.6.13.12 A total of 19,490 guillemot were recorded during aerial surveys of Hornsea Three plus a 4 km buffer.
+The majority of these birds were sitting on the sea surface with only 447 recorded in flight.
+Of these birds, 388 were recorded in the non-breeding season (Figure 1.20).
+There was a clear north-easterly bias in the recorded flight directions with 39% of birds recorded flying in that direction.

-Figure 1.21: Flight directions of guillemots recorded during aerial surveys of Hornsea Three plus a 4 km buffer undertaken between April 2016 and February 2017.
+Figure 1.20: Flight directions of guillemots in the non-breeding season recorded during aerial surveys of Hornsea Three plus a 4 km buffer undertaken between April 2016 and November 2017.

-1.6.12.12 Population estimates of guillemot at Hornsea Three plus a 4 km buffer exceed the 1% thresholds of the relevant regional non-breeding population in December (Table 1.26; Table 1.5).
-The 1% thresholds of the national and international populations for guillemot are not surpassed in any month.
+1.6.13.13 Population estimates of guillemot at Hornsea Three plus a 4 km buffer exceed the 1% importance thresholds of the relevant national breeding and regional non-breeding populations (Table 1.26; Table 1.5).
+The 1% importance thresholds of the international populations for guillemot are not surpassed in any month.
 Guillemot is considered to have a high vulnerability to displacement impacts associated with offshore wind farms (Wade et al., 2016).
-As such, guillemot is identified as a VOR and considered for further assessment where it is assigned a Regional conservation value.
+As such, guillemot is identified as a VOR and considered for further assessment where it is assigned a National conservation value.